AIIradukunda/Hadoop/README.md

 # Hadoop
 Hadoop–A Distributed Programming Framework

-# Big data is an extremely huge of data.Huge for big data means hundred/thousands of terabytes factors of big data
+# Big data
-– volume tells you how big the data is growing -Velocity (rate/ speed) tells you how fast your data is growing -Variety refers to the all structure and unstructured data that is being generated
+-is an extremely huge of data.Huge for big data means hundred/thousands of terabytes factors of big data – volume tells you how big the data is growing -Velocity (rate/ speed) tells you how fast your data is growing -Variety refers to the all structure and unstructured data that is being generated